15 Surprising Reasons To Visit Alaska in Winter

 I’ve already mentioned fat biking, which increases in popularity every year!
 It’s super fun whether you’re biking to a glacier or riding the snowy single tracks in Kincaid Park.
 Alaska is chock-full of winter sports to try first-hand.

-You can sled in Arctic Valley, ice skate at Westchester Lagoon, downhill ski at Alyeska Resort in Girdwood or ski in the backcountry, hike in the snow, xc ski in Government Peak Rec Area, or spend the night winter camping in the wild.
+You can sled in Arctic Valley, ice skate at Westchester Lagoon, ice climb Matanuska Glacier, ski in the backcountry, hike in the snow, xc ski in Government Peak Recreation Area, or spend the night winter camping in the wild.
 The list goes on!

 valdez ice climbing festival